-- "Founding Securities" means securities of a SPAC held by its Founding Security Holders, excluding any securities purchased by Founding Security Holders under the IPO prospectus, on the secondary market or under a rights offering by the SPAC. - "Founding Security Holders" means insiders and equity security holders of a SPAC prior to the completion of the IPO who continue to be insiders and equity security holders or both immediately after the IPO.
+"Founding Securities" means securities of a SPAC held by its Founding Security Holders, excluding any securities purchased by Founding Security Holders under the IPO prospectus, concurrently with the IPO prospectus on the same terms, on the secondary market, or under a rights offering by the SPAC.

+"Founding Security Holders" means insiders and equity security holders of a SPAC prior to the completion of the IPO who continue to be insiders and equity security holders or both immediately after the IPO.

-"IROC" means the Investment Industry Regulatory Organization of Canada and any successor entity.
+"IIROC" means the Investment Industry Regulatory Organization of Canada and any successor entity.